lawfulstupid/UESRPG-Combat-Helper/README.md

 ## Build

-Run `ng build` to build the project.
-Run `npm run prod` to launch the application in production mode.
+Run `npm run prod` or `scripts/runprod.bat` to build and launch the application in production mode.

 ## Further help